 Profile

-In 2020, he appeared on Kankyō Ongaku: Japanese Ambient, Environmental & New Age Music 1980–1990, a compilation released by the U.S. label Light in the Attic.
-The album was nominated for the Grammy Award for Best Historical Album and became a major catalyst for global interest in Japanese environmental music.
+In 2020, he participated in the compilation album Kankyō Ongaku: Japanese Ambient, Environmental & New Age Music 1980–1990, released by Light in the Attic Records.
+The album was nominated for a Grammy Award (Best Historical Album), contributing to the global recognition of Japanese ambient music.

 .